rdfostrich/article-jws2018-ostrich/content/related-work.md

 [Im et. al.](cite:cites vmrdf) propose a CB patching system based on a relational database.
 In their approach, they use a storage scheme called *aggregated deltas* which associates the latest version with each of the previous ones.
-While aggregated deltas result in fast delta queries, they introduce a lot of storage overhead.
+While aggregated deltas result in fast delta queries, they introduce much storage overhead.

 [R&WBase](cite:cites rwbase) is a CB versioning system that adds an additional versioning layer to existing quad-stores.
 It adds the functionality of tagging, branching and merging for datasets.